The Value of Play I: The Definition of Play Gives Insights

 Does this extended definition of play make sense to you?
 Does it fit with the way that you think of play in everyday life?
 I ask this question genuinely.
 I want, for my own work, to be sure that I am using a concept of play that fits with the concept of play that people find useful in everyday discourse.
 I would very much appreciate your comments on this.

 As I said, over the next few weeks I will be elaborating on the various functions of play, both for children and for adults, and I will refer from time to time to the definition of play that I have provided in this post.
-Keep tuned.
+Stay tuned.

 Lev S. Vygotsky, “The Role of Play in Development,” in M. Cole, V. John-Steiner, S. Scribner, & E. Souberman (Eds.).
 Mind in Society: The Development of Higher Psychological Processes, 92-104.
 (1978, original essay published in 1933).